joncampbell123/dosbox-x/BUILD.md

 the SDL 2.x library provided by your Linux distribution.

 For Visual Studio and MinGW compilation, the in-tree copy of SDL is always used.
-Note that the in-tree SDL 1.x library has been HEAVILY MODIFIED from the original SDL 1.x source code and is thus somewhat incompatible with the stock library.
+Note that the in-tree SDL 1.x library has been heavily modified from the original SDL 1.x source code and is thus somewhat incompatible with the stock library.